datavortex/QuanSimBench/sharedmemory/README.md

 - Each additional qubit doubles RAM usage, CPU power and internode communication: good to test large machines.
 - The output is reproducible, easy to validate and understand.
 - Runs in a reasonable time: 1/2‒3 hours.
-- Minimal portable code with less than ~300 lines of C and MPI, very few dependencies.
+- Minimal portable code with less than ~300 lines of C and OPENMP, very few dependencies.
 - It just runs: no input or specialized knowledge from user.

 ## How to compile and run
-First decide how many physical cores your system has and then (assuming 32 physical cores):
+First find out how many physical cores your system has and then (assuming 32 physical cores):
 ```
 gcc -Ofast quansimbench-sharemem.c -o quansimbench -lm -Wall -fopenmp
 export OMP_NUM_THREADS=32